What Is the Difference between Indian and Pakistani Food?

 Not to be confused with the cuisine of the West Indies, the West Indian food we are referring to here is Goan, Gujarati, Maharashtrian (Marathi), Malwani, Konkani, Parsi and Sindhi (Parsi and Sindhi cuisine is also from Pakistan).

-The regional dishes of Western India include Kolim (Jawla) a dried fish recipe from the coast of Maharashtra, the famous Vindaloo from Goa and Undhiyu, the signature Winter dish from the Gujarat, which is a warming, spicy curry made with mixed vegetables and eaten with Roti or Puri.
+The regional dishes of Western India include Kolim (Jawla) a dried fish recipe from the coast of Maharashtra, the famous Vindaloo from Goa and Undhiyu, the signature Winter dish from Gujarat, which is a warming, spicy curry made with mixed vegetables and eaten with Roti or Puri.
 Not forgetting Dhokla, which is a savoury, spongy cake-like snack made from rice and split chickpeas, and garnished with onion seeds and fresh coriander leaves.
 Dhokla can be eaten for breakfast or as a meal too.

 COMMENTS